tophallen/azure-active-directory-expense-app/README.md

 ##### Audience URI varies based on tenant and is in spn: format

-When the Azure Active Directory developer preview issues a token for an application, the audience URI in the token includes the identifier of the application and the identifier of the tenant instead of just the identifier of the application.
+When the Windows Azure Active Directory developer preview issues a token for an application, the audience URI in the token includes the identifier of the application and the identifier of the tenant instead of just the identifier of the application.
 For a Windows Identity Foundation-based application to handle this tenant-varying audience URI, extension code to WIF is required, and has been supplied in the web SSO samples.
 Also, the audience URI is in spn: format instead of being the more familiar URL of the application.
-In a future release, Azure Active Directory will support the audience URI being the URL of the application and not have a tenant-varying component.
+In a future release, Windows Azure Active Directory will support the audience URI being the URL of the application and not have a tenant-varying component.

 ##### SAML Token has no AuthenticationStatement